Neil399399/CryptoCurrency-Helper/README.md

 # BitCoin Helper
-Block Listener and Transaction tools for bitcoin testnet.
+Block Listener and Transaction tools for bitcoin testnet and omni.